Salesforce Sales Cloud

 • Your sales motion is undefined or constantly changing, and leadership alignment is missing

-• You're looking for a DIY approach without stakeholder alignment or ownership
+• You are looking for a DIY approach without stakeholder alignment or ownership

 When teams usually come to us for Sales Cloud help